• Skip to primary navigation

 This post is sponsored by Lifeway Kefir but all opinions are my own.
 It contains affiliate links, meaning that I could earn from purchases made through them.
 It doesn't add any extra cost to you, but it does help support this blog!

-This chocolate orange cake requires very minimal time and energy.
-No mixer or intense decorating of cake layers is required!
+This easy cake recipe requires very minimal time and energy.
+No mixer or intense decorating of layers is required.
 You don't even need to squeeze any oranges because the flavor comes just from the zest!
-I love one layer cakes because they're so simple, pretty, tasty and I just do not have the patience for multilayered cakes!
+I love one layer cakes because they're so simple, pretty, tasty and I just do not have the patience for multilayered ones!

 While this is a cake for any occasion, if you need an excuse to make it, Chocolate Cake Day is January 27th and it's a great way to take advantage of citrus season!
 And, if you're looking for another amazing recipe with orange juice and zest, try my Orange Poppy Seed Muffins!